Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 You are not required to have a formal qualifications in the arts, though these would be advantageous.
 Experience within the arts disciplines in school and/or as extra-curricular activity would be desirable.

 A Disclosure and Barring Service (DBS) check is not an entry requirement, however if you take part in work-related experience, visits or placements to settings where you are undertaking regulated activity, the setting may determine that a DBS check is required.
-You will be required to undergo a DBS check and arrange this through the university before undertaking the activity.
+You will be required

 During the foundation year, you'll prepare to study at degree level by developing your academic study skills and confidence.
 You'll study introductory modules related to the arts in education.